Browns (Family Nymphalidae)

 Distribution change 1976 - 2014: -77%, Population change 1976 - 2014: -87%

 The Wall is arguably the most attractively marked of the Browns, but its status, especially in SE England and the Midlands has suffered dramatically in the last decades, having disappeared from or become very scarce in large swathes of inland terrain.
 Its rapid decline, which is not so marked in the north, is not fully understood, although habitat loss and climate change are likely factors.
-In southern England. it is now largely confined to a few coastal locations and scattered small colonies on chalk grassland/downland.
+In southern England. it is now largely confined to a few coastal locations and scattered colonies on chalk grassland/downland.
 The butterfly favours dry, open grassland with plenty of bare areas, such as paths and walls on which to bask (hence the name), and a good supply of wildflowers for nectar.
 The larvae feed on various grasses.

 When to see: There are two main generations a year, each lasting just over one month, from early May and again from mid or late July.
 There is almost always a small third generation in late September/early October.

 Where to see: The Wall has almost certainly become Hampshire's rarest indigenous species.
-The survival of the last known breeding colony, on the Lymington-Keyhaven nature reserve, hangs by a thread, with no more than odd isolated individuals being recorded in recent seasons.
+The survival of the last known breeding colony, on the Lymington-Keyhaven nature reserve, at best hangs by a thread, with no more than odd isolated individuals being recorded in recent seasons.
 Nevertheless, a few Walls are reported each year from different locations around the county, mainly along Hampshire's coastal strip, where colonies previously existed and in the NW of the county close to the Wiltshire border.
 These are possibly wanderers from known colonies in adjacent counties, or perhaps the Isle of Wight.
 The most likely area to find the species in Hampshire is currently around Shipton Bellinger and the Perham Ranges, where a few sightings are reported each year.
 This is hopefully indicative of a small breeding population in that area, which is located close to Wiltshire's Salisbury Plain, where there are several known colonies.